domoench/load-monitor/README.md

 # CPU Load Monitoring App

-This simple web app can be used to monitor your machine's CPU load and uptime.
+This simple app can be used to monitor your machine's CPU load and uptime.

 ## Python Dependencies
 * [uptime](http://pythonhosted.org//uptime/)